Notify me

 • “Mona Lisa” by Leonardo Da Vinci.

-• The proportions of the Parthenon (which we saw earlier in this article).
+• The proportions of the Parthenon (which I showed you earlier in this article).

 • “The Great Wave off Kanagawa” by Katsushika Hokusai (above)